-Attendings: Stephen Nakada, MD; Sara Best, MD, Wade Bushman, MD, PhD; Dan Gralnek, MD; Matthew Grimes, MD; Sean Hedican,
+Attendings: Stephen Nakada, MD; Sara Best, MD, Dan Gralnek, MD; Matthew Grimes, MD; Sean Hedican, MD; Margaret Knoedler,

-MD; Sarah McAchran, MD; Dan Williams, MD
+MD; Frank Lin, MD, MS; Sarah McAchran, MD; Dan Williams, MD

 Description: During the PG2 year, each urology resident is provided with an introduction and orientation to basic urology education and practice to include the knowledge and skills required to function in the urology clinics, the emergency department, and performing minor urologic and general procedures.
 Residents are directly supervised by urology faculty and work in a small team environment during each week while assigned to two half-days in the urology clinics, in addition to the operating room and consultation in the ED at UWHC.
 Residents are required to attend all didactic lectures and conferences and attend all City-Wide Grand Rounds presentations.
-Call consists of home call every 5th night.
-Daytime call and inpatient questions are managed by the PGY1 resident and resident oncall.
+Call consists of home call every 4th weekend.
+Daytime call and inpatient questions are managed by the PGY1 resident, PA and resident on-call.